Canadian Heritage Rivers System

-The Canadian Heritage Rivers System (CHRS; Le réseau de rivières du patrimoine canadien) is a joint program administered by the federal, provincial and territorial governments to conserve and protect the best examples of Canada's river heritage, to give them national recognition, and to encourage the public to enjoy and appreciate them.
+The Canadian Heritage Rivers System (CHRS; Le réseau de rivières du patrimoine canadien) is a joint program administered by the federal, provincial, and territorial governments to conserve and protect the best examples of Canada's river heritage, to give them national recognition, and to encourage the public to enjoy and appreciate them.
 It is a cooperative program of the governments of Canada, nine provinces, and the three territories.
 A 14-member national board, created under the Parks Canada Agency Act, administers the program and approves the designation of specific rivers.

+Individual jurisdictions can co-nominate and co-designate their respective rivers or river segments in accordance with guidance from the program Charter, and Strategic Plan, and the Principles, Procedures and Operational Guidelines (PPOG).

 History

 The Canadian Heritage Rivers System was established in 1984.
 The first Canadian Heritage River was the French River in Ontario, designated in 1986.

 By 1996 there were 29 designated rivers.